MicrosoftDocs/VBA-Docs/api/Excel.ProtectedViewWindow.Width.md

 # ProtectedViewWindow.Width property (Excel)

-Returns or sets a value that specifies the width, in points, of the specified  **Protected View** window.
+Returns or sets a value that specifies the width, in points, of the specified Protected View window.
 Read/write

 ## Syntax

 _expression_.**Width**

-_expression_ A variable that represents a '[ProtectedViewWindow](Excel.ProtectedViewWindow.md)' object.
+_expression_ A variable that represents a **[ProtectedViewWindow](Excel.ProtectedViewWindow.md)** object.

 ## Remarks

-You cannot set this property if the  **Protected View** window is maximized or minimized.
+You cannot set this property if the Protected View window is maximized or minimized.
 Use the **[WindowState](Excel.ProtectedViewWindow.WindowState.md)** property to determine the window state.

 ## See also